Kernel Operations on the GPU, with Autodiff, without Memory Overflows: KeOps Purpose and Usage

-In the script above, no computation is performed at lines 4 and 5: lazily, the \keops{} engine simply builds up a symbolic formula $F$ encoded as a string attribute of the \texttt{LazyTensor} \texttt{K\_ij}.
-The only ``genuine'' computation here is a call to the \texttt{Genred} engine for the virtual matrix-vector product of line 6: no intermediate $\N$-by-$\N$ buffer is created in memory.
-Note that variable types ($i$-, $j$-variable or parameter) are inferred from the shapes of the input tensors at lines~2 and~3.
+In the script above, no computation is performed at lines 4 and 5: lazily, the \keops{} engine builds up a symbolic formula $F$ encoded as a string attribute of the \texttt{LazyTensor} \texttt{K\_ij}. {\new The lazy chain is only terminated by the virtual matrix product of line 6, a generic reduction that triggers the real computation:} no intermediate $\N$-by-$\M$ buffer is created in the global device memory.

+Note that variable types ($i$-, $j$-variable or parameter) are inferred from the shapes of the input tensors at lines~2 and~3: {\new in practice, symbolic tensors are as easy to use as sparse matrices.
+The \texttt{LazyTensor} wrapper turns a dense array into a symbolic matrix whose axes -3 and -2 are understood as ``virtual'' dimensions; a reduction on these axes is the signal that triggers a call to the \texttt{KeOps C++} engine. }

 As showcased on our website and at the end of this paper, \keops{} scripts for kernel and geometric applications generally outperform their \numpy{} and \pytorch{} counterparts by several orders of magnitude while keeping a linear memory footprint. \texttt{LazyTensors} support a wide range of mathematical operations that mimic the usual interface for \texttt{NumPy} arrays and \texttt{PyTorch} tensors.
-They fully support broadcasting and batch dimensions, as well as a decent collection of reduction operations: \texttt{.sum()}, \texttt{.logsumexp()}, \texttt{.max()}, \texttt{.argKmin(K=...)}, etc. This allows users to scale up to large data sets without having to make any kind of approximation: we refer to our tutorials on K-means clustering, K-Nearest Neighbours classification, spectral analysis or Gaussian mixture model estimation.
+They fully support broadcasting and batch dimensions, as well as a decent collection of reduction operations: \texttt{.sum()}, \texttt{.logsumexp()}, \texttt{.max()} and \texttt{.min()} {\new but also \texttt{.argmin()} or \texttt{.argKmin(K=...)} that return the \emph{indices} of the smallest (or K-smallest) elements of the rows of a symbolic tensor.}